sajitheranda/myproject/README.md

     STATICFILES_STORAGE = 'whitenoise.storage.CompressedManifestStaticFilesStorage'

-- Ensure Static Files are Collected
+### Ensure Static Files are Collected
   - Make sure your static files are properly collected:
     ``` bash
     python manage.py collectstatic

+Step 3: Create a Directory and Download Your Application on AWS
+Create a directory for your Django application: